Amanrawat17/DENSE_OBJECT_DETECTION/README.md

 The training was done on 2 x 3060 Ti Nvidia GPUs each consisting of 8gb vram for approximately 3 hours.

-## Quantization and its benefits
-Quantization is a technique to reduce the size of the model by reducing the precision of the weights and activations.
-Quantization involves converting the weights of the model from 32-bit floating-point precision to lower-precision formats, such as 8-bit integers, while minimizing the loss of accuracy.

-Some benefits of quantizing yolov5 model are:-
-- Reduced Memory Requirements: Quantizing YOLOv5 can significantly reduce the memory requirements of the model, making it more suitable for deployment on mobile devices with limited memory resources.
-This can also help to reduce the power consumption and increase the battery life of the device.
-- Improved Computational Efficiency: Quantized YOLOv5 models can be executed more efficiently on mobile devices, due to the reduced precision of the weights.
-This can lead to faster inference times and lower latency, which is particularly important for real-time applications such as object detection in mobile cameras.
-- Reduced Model Size: Quantization can also help to reduce the size of the YOLOv5 model, making it easier to deploy and distribute to mobile devices.
-This can also help to reduce the network bandwidth requirements and storage costs associated with the deployment of the model.
-- Compatibility with Mobile Hardware: Quantized YOLOv5 models can be optimized for mobile hardware architectures.
-This can further improve the performance and efficiency of the model on mobile devices.

 ## Results
 - I was able to achieve exceptional results with the Yolov5 model on the SKU110K dataset